felwoy/groupxs/README.md

 Added Assertion in calculate_price() <br>
 I am aware that there are more things that can go wrong, specialized solution for the given task <br>
 Added new branch generalizing for some experimenting with generalizing the problem <br>
-Discount ordering causing some "problems" for readability <br>
 </p>